streembit/streembit-updater/README.md

 $ cd /usr/local/src
 ```

 Use the latest Node.js version instead of 10.1 of this readme.
+For instructions on how to get the latest version visit: https://github.com/nodesource/distributions#installation-instructions

 ```bash
 $ wget https://nodejs.org/dist/v5.10.1/node-v5.10.1.tar.gz